fuchsia/asar-pack/README.md

 Create a buffer containing the archive.

-Members are output to the final archive in the order they are passed to `pack()`.
+Members are placed in the archive in the order they are passed to `pack()`.

-Using `pack( members, {integrity:false})` stops sha256 hashes being added to the archive directory for each individual member.
+Using `pack( members, {integrity:false})` stops per-member sha256 hashes being added to the archive directory.
-Electron 18.2.1 doesn't seem to check them (relying instead on a single hash for the whole archive).
+Electron 18.2.1 doesn't seem to check them (relying, instead, on a single hash for the whole archive).
 YMMV.

 _N.B.
-This function can be both imported explicitly as `pack()` and also as the (unnamed) default for the module.
+This function can be imported explicitly as `pack()` and also via the (unnamed) default for the module.
 It's the same function, either way._

 ArchiveMember
 ------------